jadkins-me/ant_exporter/README.md

 ## Ant Exporter

-**This is an Unofficial Utility, not supported by Autonomi / Maidsafe : please follow discussions on the Forumn**
+**This is an Unofficial Utility, not supported by Autonomi / Maidsafe : please follow discussions on the Forum**

 A self hosted Docker, Prometheus, Grafana and Block-Chain scrapper, to allow visulisation and monitoring for your ERC-20 Wallets.